One of the Best Consecutive Records in the Nation

 To view and download a sample of the Truman Scholarship application, click here.

-· December 12-16: Candidate interviews with Truman Scholarship Committee
+· Early December: Candidate interviews with Truman Scholarship Committee

-· December 21, 2016: Hinckley Institute Truman Scholarship Committee Nominees Announced.
+· Mid December: Hinckley Institute Truman Scholarship Committee Nominees Announced.

 Truman application: current resume, current transcripts (all institutions of higher education attended), Three letters of recommendation, Application Form and Policy Proposal.